 Just beside the canal harbour in Naas town, Franck Amand's small French restaurant and wine bar has simple décor with a sprinkling of French chic and tables that are quite tightly packed to meet demand - it struck a chord from the outset with local diners, who like its warm atmosphere and the big blackboard menu offering unusual dishes that you won’t find in other restaurants in the area.

-It’s a sociable place, and there are platters of charcuterie or (mainly French) cheeses that can be order for one or to share, also a chargrilled rib of beef on the bone for two - and cheerful bistro classics like snails in garlic butter, moules frites and tarte tatin.
+It’s a sociable place, and there are platters of charcuterie or (mainly French) cheeses that can be ordered for one or to share, also a chargrilled rib of beef on the bone for two - and cheerful bistro classics like snails in garlic butter, moules frites and tarte tatin.

-As well as the blackboard menu an à la carte menu simply priced by course is available as four individual courses (including a cheese course) or to make up a 3-course seasonal menu, which is very reasonable at about €29.
+As well as the blackboard menu, an à la carte menu simply priced by course is available as four individual courses (including a cheese course) or to make up a 3-course seasonal menu, which is very reasonable at about €29.

 A mainly French wine list includes a good choice of wines by the glass, and there’s a range for sale online too.

 *Also at: VDC@Home 2 Castle Building, Friary Road, Naas [(045) 889200; vdchome.ie; email@example.com].
-Offers food to go, outside catering and an office delivery menu.
+More recently also at The Elms, Punchestown; and TRI Equestrian Superstore, The Curragh.
+VDC@Home offers a combination of café, food to go, outside catering and an office delivery menu.